 The skills of radio amateurs are frequently used to provide communications support for emergency services.
 This might involve radio communication on mountain walks, searches, or at charity events.
 In 1998 one Irish amateur made worldwide headlines, by providing communications coverage for the MIR Satellite when there was a breakdown in the Satellite’s regular communications system.
 Amateur radio has many benefits to share with the community.

 Amateur radio is an all-inclusive hobby.
 Blind, visually impaired, and disabled people can enjoy the hobby and indeed participate fully.
 One Dublin club is involved exclusively in providing training and support for blind and disabled people.

 An amateur station can cost as much or as little as the operator wishes to invest.
 Home constructed, or pre-owned equipment can get you on the air for well under €100.
 Or you can invest substantially more.

 How Do I Get On The Air ?

 To operate amateur radio equipment it is necessary to obtain a license.
 Licenses in Ireland are issued by the Commission for Communications Regulation (COMREG) Instruction is usually given by clubs and Mayo is no exception, with classes held regularly by The Mayo Radio Experimenters Network as and when required.
 Further details are available from the club.
 It is now possible to obtain a full licence without any Morse requirements.
 However if you want to be proficient in Morse then we have no shortage of members who would willingly help you including a member who was a radio officer with the Marconi company.

-More information on the hobby is available from the club, who meet on the first Wednesday of each month at 9.30pm in The Welcome Inn Hotel, Castlebar.
+More information on the hobby is available from the club, who meet on the first Wednesday of each month at 9.00pm (21.00hrs) in The Breaffy House Hotel, Breaffy, near Castlebar.
 All are welcome.

 The Irish Radio Transmitters Society www.irts.ie or by post PO Box 462 Dublin 9 will also provide details on request.